andreww67/PeopleList/README.md

 # People And Family List

-Thsi is a Basic web app uses Spring REST API to create, read, update, delete and group "People" and "Families".
+This is a basic web application uses Spring REST API to create, read, update, delete and group "People" and "Families".

 # Frameworks